Associate Professor of Performing Arts

 His music has been performed throughout the United States as well as in Germany, Italy, Spain, Russia, and Taiwan by ensembles such as the Charleston Symphony Orchestra, the Chamber Orchestra Kremlin, the Columbia Orchestra, the NIH Philharmonia, Freon Ensemble, the Avalon String Quartet, and The Great Noise Ensemble.
 He has received commissions from ensembles such as the Annapolis Chamber Orchestra, the Chamber Orchestra Kremlin, The Cambridge Madrigal Singers, Brave New Works, and the Falls Church Chamber Orchestra.
 Publishers of his music include Dramatic Publishing, Imagine Music Publishers, and Classical Vocal Repertoire.

 In addition to writing music and teaching, Tom Schnauber has conducted various ensembles, including the Cannon Valley Regional Orchestra, the Minnesota Symphonic Winds, and a fully staged production of The Gondoliers by the University of Michigan Gilbert and Sullivan Society.
-He is an avid collector and passionate listener of LPs and CDs, and enjoys hiking, playing with his kids, and all things Star Trek.
+He is an avid collector and passionate listener of LPs and CDs, and is a proud Trekkie and Whovian.

-- Song: From the Monks to the Monkees
+- PERF1301 Song: From the Monks to the Monkees